Lucy’s Law: what it means for buying and selling puppies

 How do I buy a puppy?

-There are also laws governing the breeding of dogs in England, Wales and Scotland.
+There are laws governing the breeding of dogs in England, Wales and Scotland.
 If you buy a puppy from a licensed breeder it means they are meeting the legal standards for breeding dogs.
-However, the term ‘licensed breeder’ relates to small-scale professional breeders as well large-scale commercial breeders, commonly referred to as puppy farms.
-Therefore, a licensed breeder doesn’t necessarily signify a good breeder.

-In England, the law requires anyone to be licensed by their local authority if they breed three or more litters per year and sell at least one puppy in a 12 month period.
+In England and Wales, the law requires anyone to be licensed by their local authority if they breed three or more litters per year and sell at least one puppy in a 12 month period.

-Similar laws in Scotland and Wales require breeders to be licensed if they produce more than five litters a year.
+A similar law in Scotland requires breeders to be licensed if they produce more than five litters a year.

 Assured breeders schemes